phipsgabler/LogNumbers.jl/README.md

-To access the values in `LogNumber`, you can use `float` or `convert` to get back thevalue in the normal domain, or `floatvalue` or the field `log` to access the value in log space, if that should be necessary.  `floattype` returns the underlying float type.
+To access the values in `LogNumber`, you can use `float` or `convert` to get back thevalue in the normal domain, or `floatvalue` or the field `log` to access the value in log space, if that should be necessary.  `floattype` returns the underlying float type, and `logtype` the type a conversion to log space will result in.

 After that, the usual arithmetic operations on probabilities, like arithmetic and comparison, should work just as for normal floats in non-log space.